 Enhances the Quality of the Plot

-The number one reason that magic is incorporated into a fantasy story is to add to the intrigue of the plot.
+The number one reason magic is incorporated into a fantasy story is to add to the plot’s intrigue.

-It is no secret that individuals embrace the fantasy genre because of the role that magic plays in the story.
-People are drawn to the idea of changing up the laws of the real world in a creative yet sensible manner.
+It is no secret that individuals embrace the fantasy genre because of the role of magic in the story.
+People are drawn to the idea of changing up the laws of the natural world in a creative yet sensible manner.
 Defying the confines of reality is an art form of its own.
 When done correctly, it can change the entire makeup of the story for the better.

 Think about classic fantasy works like Alice in Wonderland and The Chronicles of Narnia.
 Without the presence of magic in these works, there would be no story to speak of.
 Magic is absolutely needed in these novels to construct the enthralling, captivating plot lines we came to know and love.

-To put it simply, the inclusion of magic allows fantasy authors to make their story that much more original and enticing.
-The better the plot, the better the sales, the better the payout.
+To put it simply, the inclusion of magic allows fantasy authors to make their stories that much more original and enticing—the better the plot, the better the sales, the better the payout.
 Everything comes full circle.

 Opens Up New Avenues for Characterization

-Magic can also serve to further the development of a character in a fantasy work in ways that simple dialogue and plot events cannot.
-The use of magic can be reflective of the internal thoughts and feelings that a character is experiencing at the present moment.
+Magic can also further develop a character in a fantasy work in ways that simple dialogue and plot events cannot.
+The use of magic can reflect the internal thoughts and feelings that a character is experiencing at the present moment.

 For example, if a character has recently undergone a traumatic event, they may conceal these feelings of sadness and misery from other characters.
 However, magic can act as a conduit for this character to unleash these feelings on the outside world.
 They may craft dark magic or entertain the idea of necromancy instead of revealing their somber emotions.

 Progression of magical skill can also be directly linked with the overall growth of the character.
-This phenomenon is commonly seen with the young, up and coming protagonist that is seeking to gain a foothold within the magical universe.
-At first they lack confidence in their abilities, but then they start to make progress bit by bit until they are full fledged magical experts.
+This phenomenon is commonly seen with the young, up-and-coming protagonist seeking a foothold within the magical universe.
+At first, they lack confidence in their abilities, but they start to progress bit by bit until they are full-fledged magical experts.